untwisted/untwisted/BOOK.md

 >>>
 ~~~

-The decorator 'handle_exception' solves the problem of the unhandled exception.
+The decorator handle_exception solves the problem of the unhandled exception.
 When spawning the 'div' event
 with values that could cause an exception it will not be printed.

 ~~~python